nestauk/skills-taxonomy-v2/skills_taxonomy_v2/pipeline/sentence_classifier/README.md

 In each of the 87 files around 45,000 skill sentences were identified, thus we expect to have processed around 4,000,000 skill sentences.

+### From `2021.08.16.yaml` with fixes to the sample taken:

+We noticed an issue where parts of the sample of job adverts came from expired files.
+These files had no full text field.
+Hence, we replaced the job adverts samples from expired files with job adverts sample from files from the same folder location (which is linked to date).

+After appending the skill sentences predictions using this new sample of 5 million job adverts (in `predict_sentence_class_inc_replacements.py`) we found there are 4,118,467 job ids (all unique) in our sample with skill sentences.
+And in total there are 19,755,486 skill sentences found.